Problem-Solving Practitioner Class Strengthens GRGB Foundations

 Suffolk, Virginia.
-Larry Miller, Supervisor of Shipbuilding, Conversion, and Repair, Newport News (SUPSHIPNN), facilitates the inaugural Problem-Solving Practitioner (PSP) class, engaging 22 military and civilian leaders from SUPSHIPNN, Naval Sea Systems Command (NAVSEA), Norfolk Naval Shipyard (NNSY), and U.S. Fleet Forces Command (USFFC).
-The session empowers participants to collaboratively tackle organizational challenges using a structured, proven problem-solving methodology.
+Get Real Get Better (GRGB) promotes a mindset of self-assessment and accountability, paired with a skillset of behaviors that accelerate learning.
+Building on these principles, the Problem-Solving Practitioner (PSP) class empowers teams to identify and resolve organizational challenges through a structured, collaborative approach.
 June 10–11, 2025.

-(Photo Courtesy of Larry Miller)
+Jessi Staats, Naval Sea Systems Command Force Improvement Officer (NAVSEA FIO); Larry Miller, Supervisor of Shipbuilding, Conversion, and Repair, Newport News (SUPSHIPNN); and Wes Latchford, U.S. Naval Information Forces (NAVIFOR) facilitated the inaugural PSP class for 22 military and civilian leaders from SUPSHIPNN, NAVSEA 04, Norfolk Naval Shipyard (NNSY), and U.S. Fleet Forces Command (USFFC).

+Far from being the latest “flavor of the month,” the problem-solving methodology taught in this course is built on principles that have endured for over a century.
+Rooted in the Scientific Method, the PSP curriculum guides participants through five core phases—Define, Measure, Analyze, Improve, and Control (DMAIC).
+Each phase integrates modern mindsets, skillsets, and toolsets to help teams:

 |Date Taken: